 Do Not Give a Statement to the Insurance Company

 The caller may request a recorded statement from you or possibly ask you to sign documents.
-Never give a recorded statement, sign anything or even discuss the details of the accident, your injuries or treatment without first talking to a member of our team.
+Do not give a recorded statement, sign anything, or even discuss the details of the accident or your injuries without first consulting a member of our team.

 If you agree to a settlement before you determine the value of your claim, you could be accepting a settlement that discounts the true value of your claim by a tremendous amount of money.

 Complete a Free Case Evaluation form now

-You may be entitled to recover compensation for:
+In addition to costs for medical treatment, you may be entitled to recover compensation for:

 - Lost wages and benefits